harishsg99/My-Week-end-products/README.md

 # My-Week-end-products
-## This repo contains general purpose products built by me for people during free time on weekends.
+## This repo  useful contains general purpose products built by me for people during free time on weekends.